 Neuroblastoma may be found in the adrenal glands and paraspinal nerve tissue from the neck to the pelvis.

-Neuroblastoma most often begins during early childhood, usually in children younger than 5 years.
-It sometimes forms before birth but is usually found later, when the tumor begins to grow and cause symptoms.
-In rare cases, neuroblastoma may be found before birth by fetalultrasound.
+Neuroblastoma most often begins during early childhood, usually in children younger than 5 years of age.
+It is found when the tumor begins to grow and cause signs or symptoms.
+Sometimes it forms before birth and is found during a fetal ultrasound.

-(See the PDQ summary on Neuroblastoma Screening for more information.)
+See the PDQ summary on Neuroblastoma Screening for more information.

 Neuroblastoma is sometimes inherited (passed from the parent to the child).
-It usually occurs at a younger age than neuroblastoma that is not inherited.
-There also may be more than one tumor in the adrenal medulla in inherited neuroblastoma.
+Neuroblastoma that is inherited usually occurs at a younger age than neuroblastoma that is not inherited.
+In inherited neuroblastoma, more than one tumor may form in the adrenal medulla.

-Possible signs of neuroblastoma include bone pain and a lump in the abdomen, neck, or chest.
+Signs and symptoms of neuroblastoma include bone pain and a lump in the abdomen, neck, or chest.

-The most common symptoms of neuroblastoma are caused by the tumor pressing on nearby tissues as it grows or by cancer spreading to the bone.
-These and other symptoms may be caused by neuroblastoma.
-Other conditions may cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+The most common signs and symptoms of neuroblastoma are caused by the tumor pressing on nearby tissues as it grows or by cancer spreading to the bone.
+These and other signs and symptoms may be caused by neuroblastoma or by other conditions.

-Less common signs of neuroblastoma include the following:
+Less common signs and symptoms of neuroblastoma include the following: